About the redevelopment project

 • sports performance and recovery services

-• restaurants with an exciting dining experience
+• restaurants offering an exciting dining experience

 Live Nation